-The Embassy does not issue ordinary passports or ID cards.
+The Embassy does not issue ordinary passports, temorary passports or ID cards.
 To apply for these, please contact the Swedish Police by telephone +46 77 114 14 00 or visit their website.

 New passports and national ID cards can be picked up at the Embassy or the Swedish Consulates in Denmark.
-Passports can be picked up at the Embassy for a fee of 115 DKK.
-If you wish your passport to be sent to a Swedish Consulate, there will be an additional fee for certified mail.
+Passports can be picked up at the Embassy at a fee of 140 DKK.
+If you wish your passport to be sent to a Swedish Consulate, there will be an additional fee for certified mail and you will pay in all 285 DKK.
+Please contact the consulate for opening hours and information about holiday closing periods.

 The Embassy of Sweden in Copenhagen does not handle any visa or residence/work permit matters.
 You are welcome to contact the Swedish Migration Agency or the Embassy of Sweden in Berlin, Madrid, Athens, Paris or Rome instead.